jonkemp/gulp-useref/README.md

 Changes under the hood have made the code more efficient and simplified the API.
 Since the API has changed, please observe the usage examples below.

+If you get errors like

+    TypeError: useref.assets is not a function

+or

+    TypeError: $.useref.assets is not a function

+please read the Migration Notes below.

 ## Install